abrifuh6/three-tier-architecture/README.md

 **- Important Notes**

-The Internet-facing Elastic Load Balancer (ELB) is associated with the public subnets to distribute incoming traffic to instances that require public access.
+- The Internet-facing Elastic Load Balancer (ELB) is associated with the public subnets to distribute incoming traffic to instances that require public access.

-The Internal ELB is associated with the private subnets to manage internal application traffic within the VPC.
+- The Internal ELB is associated with the private subnets to manage internal application traffic within the VPC.

-Route tables are configured to route traffic to the Internet Gateway for resources in public subnets and to the NAT Gateway for resources in private subnets, enabling Internet access for instances in public subnets and secure outbound access for instances in private subnets.
+- Route tables are configured to route traffic to the Internet Gateway for resources in public subnets and to the NAT Gateway for resources in private subnets, enabling Internet access for instances in public subnets and secure outbound access for instances in private subnets.

+ **Note:**

  For additional configuration options and customization, please refer to the official Terraform documentation for the AWS Provider.

 Please ensure that you understand the changes this Terraform configuration will make to your AWS environment before applying it.